GradCert - Community Health as a subject

 New to Waikato?
 The International Excellence Scholarship is worth up to $10,000.

 Sir Edmund Hillary Scholarship Not currently accepting applications

-For school leavers with strengths in three key pillars: 1) excellence in a sport or creative/performing art, 2) high academic achievement, and 3) strong leadership qualities or potential.
+For school leavers with strengths in three key pillars: 1) excellence in a sport or creative/performing art, 2) high academic achievement (minimum of NCEA Level 2 with Merit, or equivalent), and 3) strong leadership qualities or potential.
 Students taking one gap year may also apply.
-The Selection Panel will also take into account the applicant’s willingness and ability to fully participate in, and contribute to, the Hillary Scholarship Programme.

 Looking for more scholarships?

 Students who major in Community Health as part of the Bachelor of Health, Sport and Human Performance often pursue further study at masters or doctorate level to enhance their understanding of a specialised area within the sport and leisure industry.
 Our researchers have strong links with the industry and other researchers nationally and internationally.